Twitch/zero-to-vpc/README.md

 - Change the "vpc_cidr" to a value that's all yours
 - Change the "pref" value to something you'd like to use to uniquely identify all objects created by this terraform plan
 - Change the "keypair" to a keypair that you own and wish to use for access to these instances
+- You will also likely need to adjust the ami variables as these are account, region, and subscription dependent.

 You **MAY** wish to modify some of the following, as well
 + In vars.tf: